Q. How do I format my Table of Contents?

 - In the Update Table of Contents box select Update entire table

 Sometimes when the Table of Contents is updated, the formatting of the font is different in the new information.
-To fix the formatting
+To fix the formatting, do the following:

 - Highlight the entire Table of Contents beginning at Introduction through the page number on the Annotated Bibliography.